roryclaasen/http-signal-example/README.md

 6. Observe the request via the web browser. ([http://localhost:5175/](http://localhost:5175/))

+### Express Server

+Also included is a simple express server that can be used instead of using the ASP.Net Core server.

 ## License

 Distributed under the MIT License.
 See `LICENSE` file for more information.